erwintobing15/daimatus/README.md

 ## Features
 Client site :
 * List of all subjects
 * Every subject have a list of topic material
 * Students can watch video material on a topic
 * Students can do a quiz on a topic, submit the quiz, and get the grade
+* can display cute emoticon and play audio for a correct or wrong answer on quiz

 Admin site :
 * can log in to an existing admin account, create a new account, or update the account